 Do home repairs and sanitize

-Besides eliminating sources, you need to do some repairs around your home to keep roaches out.
+Besides eliminating sources, you need to do some repairs around your home to keep roaches out and learn how to make sure cockroaches don't move with you.
 Here are some simple things you can do to aid in controlling bugs:

 - Start by caulking points of entry at ground levels

 - Rake or sweep away leaves rotting in gutters and window wells

 - Block any leaks, remove overflow and drains near buildings, and cap off taps.

 - Keep firewood as far from the house as possible.